magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/remote-integrations.md

 ### Choose your platform and install

-One can install ThingsBoard Integration via Docker, Debian or RPM packages.
+One can install IoT Hub Integration via Docker, Debian or RPM packages.
 Please use one of the next steps.

  * [Docker on Linux or Mac OS](#docker-on-linuxmac)